 protective relationship set up by one free man (the lord) over another (his

-ninth century, except in chansons de geste where it most often connoted
+in chansons de geste where it most often connoted a warrior.
+The

-a warrior.
-The ceremony through which an individual became the vassal of a lord
+ceremony through which an individual became the vassal of a lord included the

-included the vassal’s sacred oath of loyalty and an act of ritual
+vassal’s sacred oath of loyalty and an act of ritual submission

 The antecedents of medieval 'vassalage' were complex and various.
 Among them one can number the Roman patron/client relationship; Roman 'friendship' agreements, convenientiae, used to end legal disputes or to forge alliances among the powerful; the bucellarii, Roman soldiers detached to serve as the personal bodyguards of private landowners in the late Roman Empire; and the Germanic war-band, termed the 'comitatus' by the Roman historian Tacitus, ca. A.D.
 100. From the patron/client relationship and the convenientiae came the notion of contract and mutual obligations that were religiously and morally binding (fides--fealty/faith).
 The Germanic war-band and the institution of the bucellarii contributed to vassalage the idea of military service in exchange for maintenance (support through gifts of food, clothing, shelter, and weapons), oaths, the ceremony of homage, and, perhaps most importantly, the erosion of the boundaries between 'state' and 'household.'
 One should not, however, draw too fine distinctions among the four sources, as they historically and conceptually overlap.
 By the sixth century, Roman bucellarii and Germanic war-bands had merged into the Merovingian obsequia, the entourages of Frankish kings and nobles, but even before that the military followings of Roman and German magnates probably shared much in common.